The Story of Encore Voices, Dubbing from Director Level

-We recently caught up with CEO and Managing Director of Encore Voices, Charles Fathy, to get his thoughts on the future of localisation technology.
-Charles comments on the significant time economy in scheduling and recording while working on Jim Henson's Splash and Bubbles project using VoiceQ Navigator.
+CEO and Managing Director of Encore Voices, Charles Fathy, gives his thoughts on the future of localisation technology.
+Charles comments on the significant time economy in scheduling and recording while working on Jim Henson's Splash and Bubbles project using VoiceQ.

 When was Encore Voices founded?